 One of the biggest downsides of international travel for people in the workforce is that they may only be able to stay for a week at a time.
 For that reason, seniors with more free time have a huge advantage.
 Not only can they travel off-peak, but they can travel slower and take their time.

-Imagine having the option to spend weeks or months abroad instead of just 7 or 8 days at a time.
+Imagine having the option to spend weeks or months abroad instead of just seven or eight days at a time.
 This type of slow travel can be a lot less stressful, and it can create time for seniors to see and do things those with limited vacation time can only dream of.
 Instead of rushing to see all the sights and attractions, seniors can wake up when they want and explore their new destination on their own time.

 No Haggling Over PTO or Scheduling